annahosanna/reactor-http3-experiment/README.md

 # reactor-http3-experiment

+# Yay Http/3 is working and integration with H2 database is working

 ## Summary

 - This uses a combination of the examples referenced below, so I do not want to take credit for the similarities between this and those examples.
 Differences: There was not a single example which included the combined functionality to start three non blocking servers each serving a diffirent http protocol, routes which were seperate from the http server, and return various content.
 This readme is original work.